1 – Loudspeakers are to be placed along the same wall at a certain distance from it and the lateral walls (not in the corners!)

 The other units could also stay out of the plinth, but in general they are mounted on it, too.
 The simplest systems have just two units: a woofer and a tweeter.
 A crossover circuit filters the frequencies, distributing the medium-highs to the tweeter and the medium-lows to the woofer.
-Years ago it was common to find an additional unit for the mid frequencies, the midrange, but it would complicate the project and many designers abandoned the idea of 3-way systems, at least in the cheapest projects (not true for the excellent Italian-made Sonus Faber Domus Grand Piano in the top left picture, with double woofer, bass reflex and midrange).
+Years ago it was common to find an additional unit for the mid frequencies, the midrange, but it would complicate the project and many designers abandoned the idea of 3-way systems, at least in the cheapest projects (not true for the excellent Italian-made Sonus Faber Domus Grand Piano in the above picture, with double woofer, bass reflex and midrange).
 While choosing the loudspeakers for our hypothetical first HiFi system, we better stay with 2-way projects, just for simplicity sake while we are moving the first steps.

 Used loudspeakers: safe buy?
 Yes…

-Loudspeaker systems are almost ethernal if treated well.
+Loudspeaker systems are almost eternal if treated well.
 The used market offers a lot of bargains.
 Normally, modern loudspeaker systems are deeper than larger.
 This allows loading the woofer better and the limited baffle width minimizes interference with the emitted soundwaves.
 The speakers’ membrane may be damaged, creased by long term exposition to humidity or by time itself.
 The woofer cone must be intact and free of moving with no effort or strange noises.
 Using a finger will be enough for a check.
-If the dealer still markets the loudspeaker system or still offers mantainance, it might be worth replacing damaged loudspeaker units.
+If the dealer still markets the loudspeaker system or still offers maintenance, it might be worth replacing damaged loudspeaker units.
 Otherwise, there are professionals who are able to do the job easily and unexpensively.
 Speaking about brands, Italy based Indiana Line offer very good loudspeaker systems at affordable prices, even if you’re buying new.
-Other Italian brands worth mentioning are Opera Loudspeakers (Opera Quinta at right), Aliante and Chario (you’ll be surprised to hear how good Italian speakers are).
+Other Italian brands worth mentioning are Opera Loudspeakers (Opera Quinta, below), Aliante and Chario (you’ll be surprised to hear how good Italian speakers are).